ncatlab/nlab-content/pages/2/8/0/3/3082/content.md

 A proper map $p : E\to B$ between locally compact metric ANRs is an **approximate fibration** if $p$ has the approximate homotopy lifting property for all metric spaces.

-It is straightfoward to generalize this notion to the level maps of inverse systems of locally compact metric ANRs.
+It is straightforward to generalize this notion to the level maps of inverse systems of locally compact metric ANRs.

 [[!redirects approximate homotopy lifting property]]